What Is a 5/1 Adjustable-Rate Mortgage?

 Pros of a 5/1 ARM

 A lower interest rate up front.
 The initial five-year rate is usually lower than that of a fixed-rate mortgage.
-This can be an advantage for new homeowners who lack the cash needed to furnish the home and pay for landscaping and maintenance.
+This can be an advantage for new homeowners who would like to have a little extra cash on hand to furnish the home and pay for landscaping and maintenance.
 And first-time homebuyers may gravitate toward an ARM because lower rates increase their buying power.

 Could be a good fit for short-term homeowners.
 Some buyers may only need a home for five years or less: those who plan to downsize or upsize, business professionals who think they might be transferred, and the like.
 These borrowers may get the best of both worlds with a 5/1 ARM: a low interest rate and no risk of higher rates later on, as they’ll likely sell the home and move before the rate adjustment period kicks in.

-A 5/1 ARM borrower may be able to save significantly more cash over the first five years of the loan than they would with a conventional home loan.
+A 5/1 ARM borrower may be able to save significantly more cash over the first five years of the loan than they would with a 30-year fixed rate loan.

 Modern ARMs are less dicey.
 The risky ARMs available before the financial crisis that let borrowers pay just the interest on the loan or choose their own payment amount are no longer widely available.